MC-DeltaT/cpu-performance-demos/branch-prediction/README.md

 ## Overview

-A demonstration of branch prediction, an optimisation where the CPU predicts the result of a branch (jump) instruction, allowing execution to continue without waiting.
+Branch prediction is an optimisation where the CPU predicts the result of a branch (jump) instruction, allowing execution to continue without waiting.

 ## Requirements